Report: Raiders trading for star Packers receiver Davante Adams

 - Davante AdamsLiveTodayTomorrowvs--|

-Report: Raiders trading for star Packers receiver Davante Adams originally appeared on NBC Sports Boston
+Report: Raiders trading for star Packers receiver Davante Adams originally appeared on NBC Sports Chicago

 One of the game’s top receivers is headed to Sin City.